cBournhonesque/lightyear/README.md

       the [`leafwing-input-manager`](https://github.com/Leafwing-Studios/leafwing-input-manager) crate, where
       your `leafwing` inputs are networked for you!
     - Also supports the [`bevy-enhanced-input`](https://github.com/projectharmonia/bevy_enhanced_input) crate!
+- Deterministic replication
+    - *Lightyear* supports deterministic replication when only inputs are replicated.
+The simulation needs to be deterministic.
+      The deterministic replication is compatible with both lockstep and prediction/rollback.
 - World Replication
     - Entities that have the `Replicate` bundle will be automatically replicated to clients.
 - Advanced replication